 High linear field

 The field of view of the Engage X 10×42 is 113 meters wide at 1000 meters away.
-You will enjoy a slightly larger panorama than on competing models, which will allow you to more easily spot what is happening around you while having a large zoom.
+You will enjoy a slightly larger panorama than on competing models.
+This will allow you to more easily spot what is happening around you while having a large zoom.

 The Verdict!